Bill Morneau: After politics

 On January 26, 2021, Morneau terminated his candidacy for the position of secretary-general of the OECD.

+In 2021, Morneau was a Senior Fellow at Yale University's Jackson Institute for Global Affairs, where he taught a course on global economic policy making.

 In May 2021, Morneau was found to have violated Canada's Conflict of Interest Act.

-Morneau currently serves on the Board of CIBC, and is the author of a memoire from his time in politics Where to From Here: A Path to Canadian Prosperity.
+Morneau currently serves on the board of CIBC and is chairman of NovaSource Power Services.
+He is also the author of a memoir from his time in politics titled Where to From Here: A Path to Canadian Prosperity.